HiKapok/SSD.TensorFlow/README.md

 	python simple_ssd_demo.py
 	```

 All the codes was tested under TensorFlow 1.6, Python 3.5, Ubuntu 16.04 with CUDA 8.0.
-The training is now still in processing, and the performance will be reported after the first training.

 This repo is just created recently, any contribution will be welcomed.

 ## Results (VOC07 Metric)

-This implementation(SSD300-VGG16) yield **mAP 76.94%** on PASCAL VOC 2007 test dataset, the details are as follows:
+This implementation(SSD300-VGG16) yield **mAP 76.94%** on PASCAL VOC 2007 test dataset(the original performance described in the paper is 77.2%mAP), the details are as follows:

 | sofa   | bird  | pottedplant | bus | diningtable | cow | bottle | horse | aeroplane | motorbike
 |:-------|:-----:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|